Connecting and authenticating with the Explorer

 token environment variable like so:

-You can then include that environment variable in header values with the following syntax:
+You can then include that environment variable in header values with double curly braces, as shown:

-token is not shared, and other users can provide their own.
+token is not shared, and other users can provide their own value.

 Similar to tools like Postman, the Explorer can run a custom preflight script before each GraphQL operation that's executed by your team members.
 This script is identical for every team member that uses the Explorer with a particular variant.
 Preflight scripts are especially useful for managing authentication flows like OAuth, for example by refreshing an access token.